 Your data and security : How we will contact or visit you

-At the Office for National Statistics (ONS), we will be carrying out the census for England and Wales in March 2021.
+At the Office for National Statistics (ONS), we're carrying out the census for England and Wales.
+Census Day was on 21 March 2021.

 To do this, we combined a list of addresses from Royal Mail and another list from local authorities.
 We also carried out address checks in some areas to improve the accuracy of our register.

-We will send you census information by post including a letter containing the access code needed to fill in your census online questionnaire.
+We sent you census information by post, including a letter containing the access code needed to fill in your census online questionnaire.

 We will never ask you for your national insurance number, passwords, bank account details, or your credit or debit card numbers.

 Any emails from us will be sent from: firstname.lastname@example.org

 Any texts you receive from us will be sent from Census2021.
 If you text us, our responses will come from 86677.

 If you manage accommodation where people live or stay, visit our guidance for managers page to find out how we may contact you.